-1. This notice sets out how we will use personal data that is submitted to Audit Scotland for the purpose of the National Fraud Initiative (NFI) in Scotland and any other data matching exercises conducted by Audit Scotland.
+1. This privacy notice (also known as a fair processing notice or privacy statement) sets out how we will use personal data that is submitted to Audit Scotland for the purpose of the National Fraud Initiative (NFI) in Scotland and any other data matching exercises conducted by Audit Scotland.
 Details of the personal data we process are included in Appendix 1.